tomaka/luawrapper/README.md

 Some are just basic wrappers (with functions to directly manipulate the stack), some others use an external executable to compute the list of functions of a class, and some others are just too complicated to use.

-This library was designed to be very simple to use: you can write lua variables (with either a number, a string, a function, an array or a smart pointer to an object), read lua variables, call functions stored in lua variables, and of course execute lua code.
+This library was designed to be very simple to use: you can write Lua variables (with either a number, a string, a function, an array or any object), read lua variables, and of course execute Lua code.
 That's all.

 ### How to use it?
 This is a headers-only library.